Developer courts Chinese firms for huge new Manchester business district

 "No one would deny that there are a lot of opportunities in London but if you study carefully, if you do your work well, there are opportunities everywhere," he said.

-BCEG, which employs 20,000 people worldwide and worked on the 2008 Beijing Olympics' gymnasium venue, is being backed by China's biggest bank by assets, the Industrial and Commercial Bank of China (601398.SS), a source told Reuters in October.
+BCEG, which employs 20,000 people worldwide and worked on the 2008 Beijing Olympics' gymnasium venue, is being backed by China's biggest bank by assets, the Industrial and Commercial Bank of China, a source told Reuters in October.

-Britain has been trying to woo Chinese investment as part of plans to increase bilateral trade to $100 billion (60 billion pounds) by 2015.
+Britain has been trying to woo Chinese investment as part of plans to increase bilateral trade to $100 billion by 2015.
 The Airport City deal was announced by finance minister George Osborne during a trip to China last year.

 London has often been accused of sucking up business and talent at the expense of other British cities, resulting in a local economy that has rebounded strongly since the financial crisis even as other parts of the country still grapple with high unemployment and slower house price recovery.